Home | Third Forum St. Petersburg, Russia: 25-27 June 2008 | Forum Mission and Concept

 Background and objectives

-The CIS countries, although they have their political and cultural differences, represent a broad economic region with intertwined business connections and comparable legal systems.
+The Europe-Caucasus-Asia countries, although they have their political and cultural differences, represent a broad economic region with intertwined business connections and comparable legal systems.
 Consequently, this region also represents, on a global scale, a larger legal services market.
 Yet most international law firms operating in this market ("International Law Firms") are either located outside of the region, or at best have a single office, usually located in Russia.
-At the same time, these International Law Firms are often required to assist their clients in various CIS countries and need to have the capability to do this locally without investing in establishing their own offices in each CIS jurisdiction.
-In addition, considering that local companies in the CIS countries are increasingly entering international markets, International Law Firms also may find new business opportunities through establishing cooperation with local counsel law firms in various CIS countries ("Local Counsel").
-Under these circumstances, the natural solution for International Law Firms is to seek out and rely on Local Counsel in the CIS countries.
+At the same time, these International Law Firms are often required to assist their clients in various Europe-Caucasus-Asia countries and need to have the capability to do this locally without investing in establishing their own offices in each Europe-Caucasus-Asia jurisdiction.
+In addition, considering that local companies in the Europe-Caucasus-Asia countries are increasingly entering international markets, International Law Firms also may find new business opportunities through establishing cooperation with local counsel law firms in various Europe-Caucasus-Asia countries ("Local Counsel").
+Under these circumstances, the natural solution for International Law Firms is to seek out and rely on Local Counsel in the Europe-Caucasus-Asia countries.

-Our law firm, the RULG-Ukrainian Legal Group, P.A. (www.rulg.com), is a local Ukrainian law firm based in Kiev, with an office in Washington, D.C. and a well-established network of affiliated local law firms throughout the CIS.
-Our client base consists mostly of large- and medium-sized multinational companies doing business in Ukraine or elsewhere in the CIS.
-In addition, about 25-30% of our business over the past 10 years has been acting as Local Counsel to International Law Firms that lack offices in Ukraine.
-We are also regularly asked by International Law Firms and Corporate Counsel to help find Local Counsel to assist them with their legal needs in various other CIS jurisdictions.
+Our law firm, the RULG-Ukrainian Legal Group, P.A. (www.rulg.com), is a local Ukrainian law firm based in Kiev, with an office in Washington, D.C. and a well-established network of affiliated local law firms throughout the Europe-Caucasus-Asia.
+Our client base consists mostly of large- and medium-sized multinational companies doing business in Ukraine or elsewhere in the Europe-Caucasus-Asia.
+In addition, about 25-30% of our business over the past 15 years has been acting as Local Counsel to International Law Firms that lack offices in Ukraine.
+We are also regularly asked by International Law Firms and Corporate Counsel to help find Local Counsel to assist them with their legal needs in various other Europe-Caucasus-Asia jurisdictions.

 Therefore, for us it was a logical solution to organize the Forum in order to provide both International Law Firms and Local Counsel, as well as Corporate Counsel, with an opportunity to meet each other, share their experiences and news on legal developments in their countries and establish new connections.

-This process was successfully launched by holding the first CIS Local Counsel Forum annual meeting in Kiev on 29 & 30 June 2006 (the "First Forum"), and was continued by holding an even more successful second Forum annual meeting in Baku on 20-22 June 2007 (the "Second Forum").
-Based on the results of the First and Second Forums, an informal network of International Law Firms and Local Counsel has been established, including a Website http://www.rulg.com/cisforum and database.
-The decision was made to hold subsequent annual meetings of the Forums in rotating CIS locations on an annual basis.
+This process was successfully launched by holding the first CIS Local Counsel Forum annual meeting in Kiev on 28-30 June 2006 (the "First Forum"), was continued by holding even more successful second Forum in Baku on 20-22 June 2007 (the "Second Forum"), third Forum in St. Petersburg on 25-27 June 2008 (the "Third Forum"), fourth Forum in Kiev on 24 - 26 June 2009 ("Forth Forum"), and fifth Forum in Minsk on 23-25 June 2010 ("Fifth Forum").
+The Sixth CIS Local Counsel Forum took place in Almaty on 22-24 June 2011, hosted by leading national law firm in Kazakhstan - Aequitas.
+The Seventh CIS Local Counsel Forum took place in Yerevan on 6-8 June 2012, hosted by Ameria CJS ("Seventh Forum") and the Eight CIS Local Counsel Forum was held in Kiev-Odessa on 26-29 June 2013, hosted by RULG-Ukrainian Legal Group ("Eight Forum").
+The Ninth CIS Local Counsel Forum was held in Vienna on 27-29 June 2014, organized with the most valuable support from IBA, Balkan Legal Forum, and the Vienna Host Committee.
+Based on the results of all Forums an informal network of International Law Firms and Local Counsel has been established, including a Web site http://www.rulg.com/cisforum/ and database.
+The decision was made to hold subsequent annual meetings of the Forums in rotating locations on an annual basis.
 Each annual meeting will showcase the Local Counsel of the host country on a dedicated panel.

 Top